Armed with rocket and maybe heir, Kim Jong-un remembers father

 Choe Ryong-hae, the North Korean military's top political strategist, described the rocket launch in a commemoration speech as "having paraded the great Kim Il Sung, Kim Jong-il and Korea proudly in front of the whole world".

 Choe and Jang are believed to be the top power-brokers around 29 year-old Kim Jong-un.
-Placing at official events is extremely important in North Korea and their prominence at Monday's ceremony was another sign that the young Kim is cementing his leadership by marginalizing the military "old guard" in favor of his own allies.
+Placing at official events is extremely important in North Korea and their prominence at Monday's ceremony was another sign that the young Kim is cementing his leadership by marginalising the military "old guard" in favour of his own allies.

 Kim wore his trademark black overcoat throughout the ceremony and remained impassive as his father's legacy was applauded by thousands of troops and bare-headed civilians bathed in feeble winter sunlight in the capital, Pyongyang.